KeithBremer/syllabus/db/week-2/lesson.md

 #### Exercise 4

 - Delete the booking of customer ID `8` for the date `2020-01-03`
-- Delete all the bookings of customer Juri Yoshido (hint: subquery)
+- Delete all the bookings of customer Juri Yoshido (customer id 96)
 - Delete the customer details for Juri Yoshido

 ### Joining tables